Diary of a Wimpy Kid: Rodrick Rules: Plot

 The book starts with Greg explaining how bad his summer vacations were with his annoying brother Rodrick, who knows a secret that Greg is trying to keep.
-Greg is initially excited to return to school, but he still has the Cheese Touch from last year.
-He gets away with passing it on to a new kid.
-Later, it is clear that Greg and Rodrick are always broke, so their mother, Susan, starts a "Mom Bucks" to get Greg and Rodrick to get along with each other.
+Greg is initially excited to return to school, but he still has the Cheese Touch from the previous year; he gets away with passing it on to a new kid.
+Greg and Rodrick's mother, Susan, starts a "Mom Bucks" program to get the two brothers to get along with each other.
 Rodrick, at first, squanders the money on heavy metal magazines, while Greg carefully and sensibly manages the cash.
 Rodrick has an upcoming science project, but he clearly shows no effort and asks his family members to do it for him.

-Rodrick later gets the flu, and after Susan and their father Frank leave the house for the night, he calls every friend he knows and has a party.
+When Rodrick later catches the flu, Susan and their father Frank leave the house for the night; Rodrick then calls every friend he knows and throws a party, while locking Greg in the basement.
 A month later, Greg notices Rowley has play money identical to that of "Mom Bucks" and takes it home to put under his mattress.
-When Greg fails to do his history homework, he must borrow an assignment from Rodrick and pay him $20,000 in Mom Bucks.
-When Rodrick tries to cash in the lot, Susan discovers the stolen Mom Bucks, confiscating all of Greg's, including his real ones.
+When Greg fails to do his history homework (a poem about the 1900s), he must borrow the assignment from Rodrick and pay him $20,000 in Mom Bucks.
+Upon seeing the paper on the bus ride to school, Greg realizes Frank only did Rodrick's papers once he got to high school, and as a result had nothing to give to his history teacher, Mr. Huff.
+When Rodrick tries to cash in the Mom Bucks for a used motorcycle, Susan discovers the stolen Mom Bucks and confiscates all of Greg's, including his real ones.